TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

 The "if"-function is a very odd way of returning true or false!
 Beware!

-"if" is normally used to decide whether to render an object or return a value (see the cObjects and stdWrap)
+"if" is normally used to decide whether to render an object or to return a value (see the cObjects and stdWrap).

 Here is how it works:

 The function returns true or false.
 Whether it returns true or false depends on the properties of this function.
-Say if you set "isTrue = 1" then result is true.
-If you set "isTrue.field = header" the function returns true if the field "header" in $cObj->data is set!
+Say if you set "isTrue = 1" then the result is true.
+If you set "isTrue.field = header", the function returns true if the field "header" in $cObj->data is set!

 If you want to compare values, you must load a base-value in the